AbdallahAHO/personal-website/src/content/blog/getting-started.md

 Hey there!
 Welcome to my little corner of the internet—where I get to overshare about tech, life in Hamburg, and whatever else pops into my head (sprinkled with some fun).

-So, I'm an Egyptian Senior Software Engineer hanging out in Hamburg, Germany.
+So, I'm an Egyptian Software Engineer hanging out in Hamburg, Germany.
 Moving from Egypt to Germany has been quite the adventure—working with global teams, building cool stuff, and diving into multicultural vibes.
 This blog is me keeping the exploration going, experimenting, and sharing the journey with you all.

 ### Why This Blog?